Plantar Fasciitis Burnside

 Plantar fasciitis occurs when the plantar fascia, a ligament at the bottom of your feet, becomes inflamed, leading to pain when standing after rest or physical activity.

-Excess body weight can exacerbate plantar fasciitis by placing additional pressure on the plantar fascia.
-Poorly fitting shoes, high-impact sports, and prolonged standing can also worsen the condition.
+Excess weight can aggravate plantar fasciitis by adding more pressure to the plantar fascia.
+Wearing improper shoes, participating in high-impact sports, and standing for long periods can also contribute to the condition.

 If left untreated, plantar fasciitis may cause you to change your walking pattern to reduce pain, potentially leading to discomfort in other areas such as your legs, knees, hips, and back.
 It can also result in a plantar rupture, requiring prolonged rest.